Alien002/rshell/README.md

 3. Test -flags and [-flag ] work in program.
 4. Errors with multiple parentheses, could not implement nested parentheses at this time.d
 5. Suggest converting vector of commands into a tree, will require code overhaul.
+6. "" do not work when # is typed within it, due to # implementation location, might need fix